ehusted01/reef/reports/report_4.md

 ## Individual Contributions
 ### Last week's goals ###
 Wednesday
-- Creating a single fish sprite to render
+- Creating a single fish sprite to render.
-- Creating tests for low-level objects that I created
+- Creating tests for low-level objects that I created.
-- Coordinating a meeting to assess current progress
+- Coordinating a meeting to assess current progress.

 David
+- worked on DeviceActivity model.
+- Continue to learn about accesing android device data.

 Ethan
-- Continue work on InstalledApps model
+- Continue work on InstalledApps model.
-- Continue work on ProblemApps model
+- Continue work on ProblemApps model.

 Benjamin
-- Provide progress to our next milestone (beta release)
+- Provide progress to our next milestone (beta release).
-- Implementing UI interface in Monogame
+- Implementing UI interface in Monogame.

 Marlena
 - Adding JSON parser to turn JSON data into C# objects.